 We also had to paint our Living/Dining room twice.
 We picked a very safe, somewhat bland green color at first.
 And we never really loved it.
 And then we decided that if we could paint any color we wanted, we wanted to be bold, not careful.
 So we went with a grass green.
 It’s bright, but we decided it was a happy color and there was no way we could ever be grumpy in those rooms.

 Proudest DIY Moment

-See beyond what’s in front of you in terms of possibilities.
+See beyond what’s in front of you regarding possibilities.
 There’s little need for anything new these days, so re-use and salvage whenever you can.
 Allow for more time than you think it might take you for renovations.
-And seriously consider a mobile home as a base for your homestead – they are economical, impermanent, and fairly simple to make over.
+And seriously consider a mobile home as a base for your homestead – they are economical, impermanent, and relatively simple to make over.
 Recycling is always a plus!

 Source of Material/Supplies

 It seemed like we were at Orchard Supply Hardware every single day.
 We went to Lumber Liquidators and Home Depot for flooring.
 Most of our furnishings came from IKEA, World Market, or several different used sources, like auctions, craigslist, estate sales, etc. In fact, I obsessively refresh the Free Stuff section on craigslist daily.
 You’d be amazed at what you can find for little to no cost!
 And also check the Materials section for lumber, flooring, tile, etc.